zenodab-bit/GemsZeno/docs/src/tut_diseases.md

 ## Complete Parameterization

-!!! warning "Caution"
-    If you pass a `Pathogen` to the `Simulation` constructor, it will override the `transmission_function` or `transmission_rate` parameters.
-This means, that you need to manually pass you transmission parameters if you want to deviate from the default.

 This example will show you how to parameterize disease progressions, assignments and the tranmission function inside a `Pathogen`.